FactoryXCode/MfPack/MfPack/Samples/MfRdjJ/readme.md

 Now, the example has become pretty large for a sample but usefull for audio knights..

-We tested it, and it works without issues on Delphi 12.
+We tested it, and it works without issues on Delphi XE7 up to 12.2.